SebastianZug/RoBiMo_Trop_DataSet/README.md

 # Data collection during RoBiMoTrop campagne

 The python scripts implement the data aggregation and processing pipeline of the RoBiMoTrop project aggregating water parameters by a robotic boat.
 It transforms data from different sources to Python pandas dataframes and ROS2 Bag files.
 TU Bergakademie Freiberg initiated the project.

+The data can be explored on the corresponding [website](https://sebastianzug.github.io/RoBiMo_Trop_DataSet/) and are available in the `data` folder.

 ## System structure and data sources